Apoorva-Singh3/Movie_Review_Application/README.md

 # Movie_Review_Application
-A program to review movies
+An Online Movie Review Application system to review movies, view their trailers and posters

 ## Technologies Used
 - Language - Java, HTML, CSS, JavaScript